Allies of Kemp and other Republicans in Georgia seek to prevent Trump from interfering in the gubernatorial race - ExBulletin

 The former president’s allies have said he absolutely could make another appearance in Georgia before November to rally support for Walker, the GOP Senate candidate running against incumbent Democratic Sen. Raphael Warnock, and hope of Lieutenant Governor Burt Jones, the first elected in Georgia. to endorse Trump’s 2016 presidential campaign and a staunch believer in fake Trump conspiracies in 2020.
 It would be odd, they said, if he omitted any mention of Kemp or Secretary of State Brad Raffensberger, who has also defeated its main Trump-backed challenger and drew fury from the former president, at a rally on behalf of other prominent Georgians.
 Republicans.

 “If he were to do that, it would be an affront to everyone who worked hard enough to get Perdue elected.
-He’s invested so much in Georgia — and against Kemp — that he just can’t – face and walk away or suddenly shut up,” an outside Trump adviser said.
+He’s so invested in Georgia — and against Kemp — that he just can’t turn around and walk away from it or suddenly shut up,” an outside Trump adviser said.

 While it’s unclear whether Trump has been asked by the Jones or Walker campaigns to return to Georgia before November, some Republican operatives in Georgia have said his presence in a general election could put both men at risk of having to answer. to uncomfortable questions whether he should use a campaign appearance to blast Kemp or keep talking about the 2020 election instead of focusing on issues that matter most to Georgia voters.